bioDS/rrnni/README.md

 # rrnni
 ## Manipulate with RNNI tree space

-The **rrnni** package contain a collection of function to create, convert and manipulate-with ranked trees.
+The **rrnni** package contains a collection of functions to create, convert and manipulate ranked trees.
 The `rrnni::rnni` function then calculates RNNI distance between two trees in the RNNI space.

 ## Install